PelionIoT/meta-pelion-edge/README.md

 # Meta for Pelion Edge firmware

 This repository contains the package and recipes that make up the meta layer for Pelion Edge.
 It is intended to be used as part of a Yocto Linux build.

+## Quickstart
+[Repo Manifest](https://github.com/armpelionedge/manifest-pelion-edge) can be used to manage all the repositories (including this one) used for a complete build.
+It automates lot of the manual steps and provides a simple guide to get you going.

+## Manual instructions
 This repository also includes instructions for [Building](BUILD.md) and [Flashing](https://github.com/armpelionedge/meta-pelion-edge/blob/master/FLASH.md) a complete firmware image.

-Optionally, there are two automation repositories for convenience.

-[Repo Manifest](https://github.com/armpelionedge/manifest-pelion-edge) can be used to manage all the repositories (including this one) used for a complete build.

-[Build Environment](https://github.com/armpelionedge/build-pelion-edge) provides a Docker container with all of the requirements for build and a Makefile for building using the make utility.

 ## Supported Platforms